fabiochiusano/article2kindle/README.md

 # article2kindle
 Small python script that converts HTML pages into PDFs and send them by email to your [Kindle](https://it.wikipedia.org/wiki/Amazon_Kindle).
+Surf the Internet, write down the urls of the most interesting articles, call the python script and read the articles on your Kindle.

+Tested with Python 3.7.
 ## Installation
 The simplest way is by importing the provided [Anaconda](https://www.anaconda.com/) environment `env.yaml`:
 ```